Owning a camel might seem like an exotic and adventurous idea, but it comes with its own set of practicalities and costs.

 Utility and Significance of Camels

 Camels hold significant value in various cultures and economies.
 Their uses extend beyond just transportation.
-Here are some common uses:

 The intended use of the camel can greatly affect its price.
 A camel bred for racing will likely cost more than one used primarily for milk production.